mrdjohnson/llm-x/README.md

 LLM X does not make any external api calls. (go ahead, check your network tab and see the Fetch section).
 Your chats and image generations are 100% private.
 This site / app works completely offline.

-# Bugs!
+# Issues:

-Ollama + Firefox: LLM X uses ollama js to update models and show model information, currently there is a cors issue on firefox when using the app from github that does not allow updating models or seeing model information to work.
-Advised to use chrome for these or use the CLI until fixed.
-Apologies.
-[Github issue](https://github.com/ollama/ollama-js/issues/80)
+LLM X (web app) will not connect to a server that is not secure.
+This means that you can use LLM X on localhost (considered a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts)) but if you're trying to use llm-x over a network the server needs to be from https or else it will not work.

 # Recent additions: